Why switch from just-in-time to just-in-case with digital transformation?

 HKUST-Kellogg-EMBA (Hong Kong University of Science and Technology)

-In order to facilitate the flow of reading, we generally limit ourselves to male designations in the course of the text if there are different words for the female designation and the male designation in the respective language.
-We expressly emphasize that all people – regardless of gender, nationality, ethnic and social background, religion/belief, limitations, age and sexual orientation – are equally welcome.
+In order to facilitate the flow of reading, we generally restrict ourselves to male designations in the course of the text.
+We expressly emphasize that all people – regardless of gender, nationality, ethnic and social origin, religion/belief, limitations, age and sexual orientation – are equally welcome here.